 Many large federal contracts are subject to the Buy American Act, which requires that all construction materials be manufactured in the United States (or a select handful of other countries).
 AGF Manufacturing's product line, including this 5300A auxiliary drain valve, is certified to meet these requirements under the American Reconstruction and Reinvestment Act of 2009 (ARRA).

-Don't open both valves at once—and re-open the top valve after each use.
-A fully-open auxiliary drain will release pressurized air trapped in a dry or preaction system, causing it the system to activate (and fill pipes with water).
-Forgetting to open the top (inlet) valve after use will prevent water from draining out of the pipes above, leaving the system vulnerable to corrosion and ice.
+Don't open both valves at once and re-open the top valve after each use.
+A fully-opened auxiliary drain will release pressurized air trapped in a dry or preaction system causing the system to activate (and fill pipes with water).
+Forgetting to open the top (inlet) valve after use will prevent water from draining out of the pipes above leaving the system vulnerable to corrosion and ice.

 To remove trapped water with this auxiliary drain, simply:

 - Place a drum or bucket beneath the auxiliary drain